rameez555/Lantana_invasion_impacts/README.md

-Data and R Scripts associated with the manuscript entitled "Ecological impacts of a global plant invader: synthesizing mean and variability effects using multilevel meta-analysis"
+Data and R Scripts associated with the manuscript entitled "Ecological impacts of a global plant invader: synthesizing mean and variance effects using multilevel meta-analysis"